 Picture this: You are an established home improvement company that has been working with a marketing agency to help manage your website, pay-per-click (PPC) campaigns, and social media.

 After some period of time, you decide to part ways with the agency.
-Even though you may be leaving on good terms, the agency who has been managing your PPC accounts will not give you access to the account.
+Even though you may be leaving on good terms, the agency that has been managing your PPC accounts will not give you access to the account.
 You can’t export data from it, you can’t see the keywords and SEO research, you can’t see the success of your ads, etc. All of your PPC data is inaccessible.

 Now that you’re looking for a new marketing vendor, you’re essentially starting from scratch, with no PPC data to give to your new agency.